In Ukraine we know for sure: the way to a guest’s heart is through his or her stomach! It’s all about Ukrainian cuisine.

 Nowadays, Ukraine keeps its economic leadership as a guarantor of food security in the world.
 Ukraine exports a significant share of agriculture products, including crops, corn, sunflower oil, cereals, soya, meat, among others.
 Learn more about Ukraine’s cultural relations with other nations, as reflected in its cuisine, from a book about culinary diplomacy published by the Ukrainian Institute and Їzhakultura.

 Family meals and cooking at home are traditions which continue to thrive in Ukraine.
-Many families still use traditional food processing technologies on every-day basis, such as fermenting, pickling and smoking.
+Many families still use traditional food processing technologies on an everyday basis, such as fermenting, pickling and smoking.
 Visit the closest farmers’ market for pickles, dried and smoked meats and fruits, home-made cottage cheeses and local herbal teas.

 You can get a very different culinary experience in different regions.
 Go to Central Ukraine, famous for its Chornozem — black soil, to try cereal-based food Varenyky and Galushky.
 In the mountainous and forested parts of Western Ukraine, you’ll find dishes made from mushrooms, berries and bryndza which is a local cheese made of sheep milk.
 In the South, buy watermelons or tomatoes straight from the fields on the way to the seaside.
 When visiting locals, take a chance to participate in cooking with the hosts to get to know their family recipes.